With the current economic uncertainty, money issues have become the number one concern.

 But even in hardship like this, you might be surprised to learn just how much control you have over the situation.

-What if instead of worrying and agonizing, you could use this time to be better off and even the best version of you?
+What if instead of worrying and agonizing, you could use this time to be better off and even the best version of yourself?

 What if you could walk out of this lockdown a completely transformed person — and crush it when you get back to the real world?